-Making the conscious decision to change careers is a daunting step to take, and is generally motivated by one to many factors.
+Making the conscious decision to change job is a daunting step to take and is generally motivated by one-to-many factors.
 Perhaps you want to pursue your personal passion, or you have been head-hunted and offered a dream job within an amazing organisation.
 More often than not, the drive to move on is prompted by dissatisfaction from your existing job.
 Consider these steps to ensure you are moving for the right reasons and are taking your career in the direction it deserves.

 To ensure you are changing jobs or careers for the right reasons, it is essential to reflect on your motives.
 It may be time to take that next step if you:

 - Are not making use of your talents

 - Have limited opportunities for growth or variety